kudachambwe/fpso-infographic/README.md

 ## Structure

-The file structure of the project is as folllows:
+The file structure of the project is as follows:

 ### Top-level directory layout
     .